About Grinch Cheese Ball

 Using a stand mixer (or a hand mixer + large bowl), whip together cream cheese, butter, dry cake mix, powdered sugar, and brown sugar until smooth, about 3 to 5 minutes.

 Turn off mixer and use a spatula to mix in green food coloring.
 I used about 1 teaspoon, but feel free to use whatever amount gives you the color you’d like.

 Lay out a piece of plastic wrap on a flat surface, then scoop the cheese ball mixture in the center.
 Pull up the sides of the plastic wrap to cover the cheese mixture, confining it to the middle.
-Use your hands to smooth the wrapped cheese into a ball shape.
+Once completely wrapped in plastic, use your hands to smooth the cheese into a ball shape.
 If needed, use a second piece of plastic wrap to secure the ends.

 Serve grinch cheese ball immediately with shortbread or sugar cookies for dipping.

 862kcal | Fat: 33g | Saturated fat: 20g | Cholesterol: 82mg | Sodium: 1165mg | Potassium: 133mg | Carbohydrates: 134g | Fiber: 1g | Sugar: 82g | Protein: 7g | Vitamin A: 19.6% | Calcium: 33.2% | Iron: 15%